Article: How Many Baby Bottles Will I Need?

 Breast-feeding is one of the healthiest options, but there may be times when you will need to use a bottle for your baby even if you are breast feeding.

 The general rule for the number of baby bottles you will need ranges from 4 to 12, depending on whether you will use formula, or you will breast feed.
+It will be best to have at least 8-10 bottles on hand before your baby is born.

 Once the baby reaches four months, you will need to buy larger bottles to accommodate the child’s growing appetite.